What is the difference between full-spectrum CBD, broad-spectrum CBD & CBD isolate?

 Introduction to different types of CBD distillates

-The CBD oil spectrum depends on where it is in the filtration process.
-Some CBD oil is refined more than other types of CBD oil, with THC being filtered out, or other cannabinoids being removed, leaving just pure CBD.
+The type of CBD oil entirely depends on the filtration process.
+Some CBD oil is refined more than other types of CBD oil, with THC being filtered out, or other cannabinoids being removed, leaving just pure CBD Isolate.

 Full spectrum CBD